solana-foundation/developer-content/content/courses/intro-to-solana/intro-to-cryptography.md

 throughout this course, but you can also check out the [official web3.js documentation](https://solana.com/docs/clients/javascript-reference).

-To send tokens, send NFTS, or read and write data Solana, you'll need your own keypair.
+To send tokens, send NFTS, or read and write data on Solana, you'll need your own keypair.
 To make a new keypair, use the `Keypair.generate()` function from `@solana/web3.js`:

 ```typescript